Understanding Amazon Product Safety: FBA Rules for Third-Party Sellers

-The U.S. Consumer Product Safety Commission (CPSC) has recently taken decisive action against Amazon regarding hazardous products sold through its platform.
+The U.S. Consumer Product Safety Commission (CPSC) has taken decisive action against Amazon regarding hazardous and defective products sold through its platform.
 In a unanimous decision, the CPSC ruled that Amazon is a “distributor” under the Consumer Product Safety Act (CPSA), thereby making it legally responsible for defective and/or dangerous items sold by third-party Sellers via its Fulfilled by Amazon (FBA) service.
 Amazon must notify purchasers and the public about the hazards, offer refunds or replacements, and take remedial actions to remove the dangerous products from consumers’ homes (recalls).

 This ruling affects over 400,000 potentially dangerous products, including malfunctioning carbon monoxide detectors, unsafe hairdryers, and children’s sleepwear, violating flammability standards.